 Students are not permitted to leave school after they arrive unless certain procedures are followed.
 Only the parent who has signed the enrollment card or someone with a written authorization from that person will be allowed to take a student from school during regular school hours.
 Please be prepared to show identification.
 Once an identity is verified, a campus representative will then call for the student or collect the student and bring him or her to the office.
 For safety purposes and stability of the learning environment, we cannot allow you to go to the classroom or other area unescorted to pick up the student.
-If the student returns to campus the same day, the parent or authorized adult must sign the student's return.
+If the student returns to campus the same day, the parent or authorized adult must sign the student back in through the main office (attendance secretary) upon the student's return.
 Documentation regarding the reason for the absence will also be required.